 1 – Day 7 and 30 cohort analysis

-With pressure high in the eCommerce space, as well as demand for continuous optimization of their marketing spend, marketers turn to Day 7 and 30 cohort reports to check the number of purchasers acquired 7 or 30 days after install.
+With pressure high in the eCommerce space, as well as demand for continuous optimization of their marketing spend, marketers turn to Day 7 and 30 cohort analysis reports to check the number of purchasers acquired 7 or 30 days after install.

 You can use these reports to measure the effectiveness of any new media source: